lestrois/Step-By-Step-Building-A-Virtualbox-Internet-Aware-Cluster-on-Windows10/Step-By-Step Building A Virtualbox Internet-Aware Cluster on Windows10.md

 ###Configures:
 #####On Virtualbox console, select centos-master then using menu Settings -> Network
      - enable Adapter1 then choose Attached to as Bridged Adapter
      - Enable Adapter2 then choose Host-only Adapter
           - At this step if the "Name" doesn't show option, go to Control Panel -> Network and Internet -> Network Connections to enable Virtualbox Host-Only Network
+     - Enable Adapter3 then choose NAT
      - Click OK
      - Host-Only default gateway is 192.168.56.1.
 Check it on VB Console Menu File -> Preferences -> Network -> Host-Only Networkss.
 Do not need change it.
-#####Starting centos-master then log in
+#####Starting centos-master VM then log in to configure the 3 network interfaces
+     Now the interfaces for above 3 Adapters are eth2/eth3/eth4 in my case. it chould be eth0/eth1/eth2 in your case.
-     - Now run "ifconfig -a" you would see the bridge-adapter's IP 192.168.0.X should be available which is assigned by your LAN router.
+     1. Configure Bridge-Adapter to allow LAN computers' access Run "ifconfig -a" you would see the bridge-adapter's IP 192.168.0.X should be available which is assigned by your LAN router.
 Remember this interface name "ethX" (X is a number depending your machine).
 In my case it's eth2.
               - Make a static IP for it.
 Save the information in your /etc/network/interfaces (ubuntu) steps: sudo vi /etc/network/interfaces
           -Add following in content
           auto eth2
           iface eth2 inet static
           address 192.168.0.150
           netmask 255.255.255.0
           gateway 192.168.0.1
           -content done

           Make a static IP for it.
 Save the formation in /etc/sysconfig/network-scripts (centos) steps:

           sudo vi /etc/sysconfig/network-scripts/ifcfg-eth2
           -Following is the content
           DEVICE=eth2
           TYPE=Ethernet
           ONBOOT=yes
           NM_CONTROLLED=yes
           BOOTPROTO=static
           IPADDR=192.168.0.150
           NETMASK=255.255.255.0
           GATEWAY=192.168.0.1
           -Content done
           sudo ifdown eth3
           sudo ifup eth3

-     - The result of "ifconfig -a" has an ineterface "ethY" (Y is a number depending your machine) which doesn't show IP Addresses, and it is the interface of Host-Only network is using, we need configure it.
-In my case it's eth3.
+          - You should be able to ssh to centos-master's IP (192.168.0.150) by using putty.
-     - run "sudo ifconfig eth3 192.168.56.150 netmask 255.255.255.0 up" to enable it, then "ping 192.168.56.1", should work.
+     2. Configure Host-Only Adapter (eth3) to connect master/slaves each other. run "sudo ifconfig eth3 192.168.56.150 netmask 255.255.255.0 up" to enable it, then "ping 192.168.56.1", should work.
-         - save the information in your /etc/network/interfaces (ubuntu) steps:

-     sudo vi /etc/network/interfaces
+          - save the information in your /etc/network/interfaces (ubuntu) steps: sudo vi /etc/network/interfaces
           -Add following in content
           auto eth3
           iface eth3 inet static
           address 192.168.56.150
           netmask 255.255.255.0
           gateway 192.168.56.1
           -content done

-     Save the formation in /etc/sysconfig/network-scripts (centos) steps:

-     sudo vi /etc/sysconfig/network-scripts/ifcfg-eth3
+          -Save the formation in /etc/sysconfig/network-scripts (centos) steps: sudo vi /etc/sysconfig/network-scripts/ifcfg-eth3
           -Following is the content
           DEVICE=eth3
           TYPE=Ethernet
           ONBOOT=yes
           NM_CONTROLLED=yes
           BOOTPROTO=static
           IPADDR=192.168.56.150
           NETMASK=255.255.255.0
           GATEWAY=192.168.56.1
           -Content done
           sudo ifdown eth3
           sudo ifup eth3

-     - Now here should be no internet access by checking "ping github.com" because of enabling Host-Only.
-     - You should be able to ssh to centos-master's IP (192.168.0.150) by using putty.
+     3. Configure NAT Adapter (eth4) to enable internet access.
+          - save the information in your /etc/network/interfaces (ubuntu) steps: sudo vi /etc/network/interfaces
+          -Add following in content
+          auto eth4
+          iface eth3 inet dhcp
+          -content done

+          -Save the formation in /etc/sysconfig/network-scripts (centos) steps: sudo vi /etc/sysconfig/network-scripts/ifcfg-eth3
+          -Following is the content
+          DEVICE=eth4
+          TYPE=Ethernet
+          ONBOOT=yes
+          NM_CONTROLLED=yes
+          BOOTPROTO=dhcp
+          -Content done
+          sudo ifdown eth4
+          sudo ifup eth4

+          -Then "ping github.com" you should get internet access.

 #####On Virtualbox console, select centos-slave1 then using menu Settings -> Network
      - Enable Adapter2 then choose Host-only Adapter
           - At this step if the "Name" doesn't show option, go to Control Panel -> Network and Internet -> Network Connections to enable Virtualbox Host-Only Network
          - Click OK
      - Starting centos-slave1 then log in.
 Find out the right interface name.
 In my case it's eth2
      - save the information in your /etc/network/interfaces (ubuntu) steps: sudo vi /etc/network/interfaces
           #Add following in content
           auto eth2
           iface eth2 inet static
           address 192.168.56.151
           netmask 255.255.255.0
           gateway 192.168.56.1
           #content done
      - Save the formation in /etc/sysconfig/network-scripts (centos) steps: sudo vi /etc/sysconfig/network-scripts/ifcfg-eth2
           #Following is the content
           DEVICE=eth2
           TYPE=Ethernet
           ONBOOT=yes
           NM_CONTROLLED=yes
           BOOTPROTO=static
           IPADDR=192.168.56.151
           NETMASK=255.255.255.0
           GATEWAY=192.168.56.1
           #Content done
           sudo ifdown eth2
           sudo ifup eth2

      - ping 192.168.56.150 it should work.
 No internet by checking "ping github.com".
 #####Repeating above steps to finsh other 3 slaves.